-A business located within an opportunity zone will benefit from exemptions on income, franchise, and elective pass-through entity taxes, reducing its overall tax burden.
+A business that locates within an opportunity zone on an after the effective date of HB1216 will benefit from exemptions on income, franchise, and elective pass-through entity taxes, reducing its overall tax burden.
 An eligible business must meet specific filing requirements under the corporate income tax or elective pass-through entity tax acts.